minozzi/minozzi.github.io/projects.md

 "Congress 3.0."
 With Kevin Esterling, Ryan P. Kennedy, David Lazer, &  Michael Neblo

+"Direct Response and the Strategy Method in an Experimental Cheap Talk Game."
+With Jonathan Woon

 "The Incidental Pundit."
 With Hyunjin Song, Michael Neblo, David Lazer, & Katherine Ognyanova